a-mitani/mastering-ethereum/platform/taxes.md

 In some cases, you may not receive a form at all.
 There are situations where authors won't receive a form, depending on amount earned, payout methods used, and the tax information submitted.
 If you didn't but were expecting one, please [send us an email](https://www.gitbook.com/contact) and we'll get it sorted out.

+### Do I need GitBook's EIN for my tax return?

+Since you are not an employee of GitBook, you are not required to provide GitBook's EIN (Employer Identification Number) on your tax return.